The Ultimate Guide To Pacific Coast Highway

 Hearst Castle: Hearst Castle is a sumptuous and awe-inspiring hilltop estate overlooking the Pacific Ocean located in San Simeon, California.
 Castles are rare sights in the US, and given the lavish design and beautiful architecture, Hearst Castle is a must-see on your Pacific Coast Highway trip!

 Elephant Seal Vista Point: Located about 5 miles north of Hearst Castle is the Elephant Seal vista point, here you would find thousands of elephant seals resting at the shore.
 There is a parking lot and a viewing platform overlooking the beach, from where you can see the elephant seals.

 San Simeon is an excellent choice to take a break and stay overnight on your Pacific Coast Highway road trip.

 You will find more details about Hearst Castle, Elephant Seal Vista Point, and San Simeon hotels & restaurants in my Hearst Castle Guide.

 Read More: The Ultimate Guide To Hearst Castle

-Solvang is a small town located in Santa Barbara County.
-Solvang’s main attraction is the town’s European heritage and architecture, as it gives you a taste of Europe in everything you see or eat.
+Solvang is a quaint little town located in Santa Barbara County, California.
+Solvang’s main attraction is the town’s European architecture and heritage, as it gives you the taste of Denmark in everything you see and eat.

 Read More: The Ultimate Guide To Solvang